-- Recover the startup of Windows Installer and Windows Module Installer
+- Restore the default startup type for the Windows Installer and Windows Module Installer services:

-Now check the size of the WinSxS folder:
+Now check the current size of the WinSxS folder:

-As you can see, in our example after the compression the size of the WinSxS folder has reduced from 5.8GB to 4GB (approximately by 1/3).
-Not bad, especially taking into consideration that the compression took place for a small SSD with free space highly appreciated.
+As you can see, in our example the size of the WinSxS folder after the compression has reduced from 9.4GB to 6.5GB (about a third).
+Not bad, especially for a small-sized SSD-drive.

-These commands can either be run separately (then it is much easier to control the results of each of them) or used in a single script file.
-If you run it, the described compression procedure of the WinSxS folder will start.
-You can download the ready-to-use command file here: winsxs_ntfs_compress.bat
+These commands can either be run separately (then it is much easier to track the results of each of them) or used in a single script file.
+If you run it, the described compression procedure for items in the WinSxS folder will start.
+You can download the ready-to-use batch file to enable NTFS compression on WinSxS here: winsxs_ntfs_compress.bat